rufex/ibira-pita.nvim/README.md

 # Ibirá-Pitá

-Yet another colorscheme for Neovim.
+Yet another colorscheme for Neovim, with a dark background and yellow as the predominant color.

 ## Installation